Legacy-Visuals-Project/Animatium/README.md

     - Type: BOOLEAN
 - [X] hideModelWhilstSleeping
     - Description: Hides the player model whilst sleeping like in <=1.12?
 Only affects you.
     - Type: BOOLEAN
+- [X] entityArmorHurtTint
+    - Description: Tints the armor when an entity is damaged like in <=1.7.x.
+    - Type: BOOLEAN
   </details>